pytroll/pyresample/docs/source/concepts/geolocated_data.rst

 Footprint
 ^^^^^^^^^

-We should also consider the "footprint" or size of that point on the Earth.
+We should also consider the "footprint" or size and shape of that point on the Earth.
 Usually a space-based instrument isn't measuring a single micrometer of the Earth.
 More likely it is measuring a region tens, hundreds, or thousands of meters wide.
-We could represent this measured region as a disc with a radius, but another shape (ex. ellipse) could be more accurate depending things like the angle that the measurement was taken, the way the instrument makes the measurement (ex. moving while recording), the way the instrument works, or the way it works in various space and Earth atmospheric conditions, or many
+We could represent this measured region as a disc with a radius, but another shape (ex. ellipse) could be more accurate depending on things like the angle that the measurement was taken, the way the instrument makes the measurement (ex. moving while recording), the way the instrument works, or the way it works in various space and Earth atmospheric conditions, or many